Can Rabbits Eat Dill?

 Fresh fruits should be served one or two times per week as a treat.

-We know now, Dill is a good leafy herb source for rabbits, but always serve them with only a limited amount.
+We know now, that Dill is a good leafy herb source for rabbits, but always serve them with only a limited amount.
 Dill is basically low in calories and loaded with many other good nutrients.
-Some of them are dietary fibers, proteins, vitamins B6, K, and E, magnesium, potassium, iron, manganese, and calcium, etc.
+Some of them are dietary fibers, proteins, vitamins B6, K, and E, magnesium, potassium, iron, manganese, calcium, etc.

 Always provide Dill in moderation.
 Dill contains a considerable amount of high calcium, sugar, and phosphorus.
 Because of that don’t try to overfeed them with dill.
 It can lead to many health issues.
 Avoid feeding Dill seeds to rabbits.
-It’s better you can provide Dill mixing with other leafy greens and vegetables.
+It’s better if you can provide Dill mixed with other leafy greens and vegetables.
 You can provide 1 cup of mixed vegetables for a rabbit of 2 pounds body weight.
 You can add Dill to your rabbit’s diet a few times per week.
 I think I have covered all the information on Dill that you need to know before feeding your rabbits.